 So how about some Russian skewers that tick all the boxes, but are shipped from the UK so no dodgy Ivans to deal with?

 So your food will look like this.

-70cms (55cm blade length), 1cm wide, 3mm thick, twists in the right place, no silly wooden handles and made from catering grade stainless steel.
+70 cm (55cm blade length), 1cm wide, 3mm thick, twists in the right place, no silly wooden handles, and made from catering-grade stainless steel.

-Of the exact type shashlik restaurants across Russia, the Baltics, Sweden and Norway use.
+The exact type of long stainless steel barbecue skewers that shashlik restaurants across Russia, Ukraine the Baltics, Sweden, and Norway use.